-Group Inc. issues awards in the form of restricted stock units ("RSUs") and stock options to the Company's employees for services rendered to the Company.
+Group Inc. issues awards in the form of restricted stock units ("RSUs") to the Company's employees for services rendered to the Company.
 The cost of employee services received in exchange for an equity-based award is measured based on the fair value of the equity instruments at the grant date.
-Non-market based vesting conditions are not taken into account in measuring the fair value of awards, but are reflected by adjusting over time the number of equity awards that are expected to vest.
 Equity-based awards that do not contain vesting conditions are expensed immediately, while awards that require future service are amortised over the relevant service period.
-The costs of equity-based awards are calculated with reference to the quoted market price of Group Inc.'s common stock, and are recorded as employee compensation in the Company's statement of comprehensive income.